This is my best-ever Ultimate Vegan Bolognese Sauce recipe. Once you try it you’ll agree: it hits the spot every time!

 I used to be a bit sketched out by TSP (or TVP as it is sometimes called).
 I don’t know why, and now I use it all the time.
 It’s also great as taco ‘meat’, and it’s even gluten free.

-To achieve the lusciously thick texture of the sauce I used coconut oil and agar agar powder instead of butter.
+To achieve the lusciously thick texture of the sauce I used olive oil and agar powder instead of butter.

 For extra umami flavor I added miso paste and used soy sauce instead of salt.